kmitsolution/Linux/RHEL/04_ShellExpansion/04_ShellAndEnvVariables.md

    nano ~/.bashrc
    ```

-2. Add the variable definition at the end of the file:
+2. Add the variable definition at the end of the file- it will create the env variable:
    ```bash
    export MYVAR="Hello"
    ```